kiruushinde/kiruushinde/README.md

 - ✨ I'm working as a **Solution Analyst Intern @SankeySolutions**

-- 😋 Established and Teaching coding to Jr. in our college O(1) programming club AMGOI
+- 😋 Established coding club and Teaching to Jr. in our college #O(1) programming club AMGOI

 - 👨‍💻 All of my projects are available at [kiruushinde](https://app.netlify.com/teams/kiruushinde/overview)